DaniloKovacevicRIT/ECG_Classification_Perturbation/perturbations/docs/api.md

 ```

 ### 6.5 Plausibility Checks
-- Log per-sample L2/L∞ norms in both normalized and µV units.
+- Log per-sample L2/Lâˆž norms in both normalized and ÂµV units.
 - Track `L_smooth` and energy penalties; abort or downscale when limits are exceeded.
 - Overlay `x`/`x_adv` for random records and ensure thresholded predictions changed as intended.

 ## 7. Perturbation Family 2: Acquisition-Style Noise

 ### 7.1 Baseline Wander (`baseline_wander`)
-- Generate per-lead low-frequency sinusoids `b_c(t) = A_c sin(2π f t + φ_c)` with `f ∈ [0.05, 0.5]` Hz and random phases.
+- Generate per-lead low-frequency sinusoids `b_c(t) = A_c sin(2Ï€ f t + Ï†_c)` with `f âˆˆ [0.05, 0.5]` Hz and random phases.
-- Amplitude `A_c = strength * α * std_c`, where `std_c` is the per-lead standard deviation computed after whatever preprocessing is applied to the model input (currently raw values).
+- Amplitude `A_c = strength * Î± * std_c`, where `std_c` is the per-lead standard deviation computed after whatever preprocessing is applied to the model input (currently raw values).
 - Apply the same Hann-mask window before adding to `x`.

 ### 7.2 Band-Limited Noise (`band_noise`)
-- Create white noise per lead, filter with a Butterworth band-pass (default 5–40 Hz), rescale to unit variance, then multiply by `strength * β * std_c`.
+- Create white noise per lead, filter with a Butterworth band-pass (default 5â€“40â€¯Hz), rescale to unit variance, then multiply by `strength * Î² * std_c`.
 - Window with the same mask and add to `x`.

-### 7.3 Combining with Adversarial δ
+### 7.3 Combining with Adversarial Î´
 - Generate `x_adv` via `smooth_adv`.
 - Draw a noise config (`baseline_wander` or `band_noise`) with its own `strength`, apply it to `x_adv`, and feed the result to the model.

 ## 8. Perturbation Family 3: Morphology-Aware Warps

 ### 8.1 Beat Detection
-- Use `wfdb.processing.xqrs_detect` (or a similar algorithm already bundled with WFDB, a dependency in `requirements.txt`) to precompute R-peak indices per record at 100 Hz.
+- Use `wfdb.processing.xqrs_detect` (or a similar algorithm already bundled with WFDB, a dependency in `requirements.txt`) to precompute R-peak indices per record at 100â€¯Hz.
 - Cache results next to `X_test` to avoid recomputation inside the notebook.

 ### 8.2 Local Amplitude Scaling (`morph_amp`)
-- For beats within the selected time window, multiply samples in a Gaussian neighborhood (σ ≈ 80 ms by default) by a gain `1 + γ`, where `γ ∈ [-γ_max, γ_max]` and `γ_max` scales with `strength` (e.g., 0.03 at strength 0.2, up to 0.15 at strength 1.0).
+- For beats within the selected time window, multiply samples in a Gaussian neighborhood (Ïƒ â‰ˆ 80â€¯ms by default) by a gain `1 + Î³`, where `Î³ âˆˆ [-Î³_max, Î³_max]` and `Î³_max` scales with `strength` (e.g., 0.03 at strength 0.2, up to 0.15 at strength 1.0).
 - Gains can be independent per lead or tied across limb/precordial groups to maintain clinical plausibility.

 ### 8.3 Local Time Warping (`morph_time`)
 - Select `[a, b]` windows surrounding each targeted beat (e.g., `r_k - 40` to `r_k + 60` samples).
-- Define a warp factor `ε ∈ [-ε_max, ε_max]`, scale `τ` ∈ [0, 1] to `(1 + ε)`, clamp to [0,1], and resample the window via linear interpolation to stretch or compress the local waveform slightly.
+- Define a warp factor `Îµ âˆˆ [-Îµ_max, Îµ_max]`, scale `Ï„` âˆˆ [0, 1] to `(1 + Îµ)`, clamp to [0,1], and resample the window via linear interpolation to stretch or compress the local waveform slightly.
 - Enforce continuity at window edges by blending with the original signal using the Hann mask.

 ### 8.4 Strength Interpretation
-- `strength` controls γ and ε maxima; keep them ≤ 15% so morphology changes remain subtle.
+- `strength` controls Î³ and Îµ maxima; keep them â‰¤ 15% so morphology changes remain subtle.
-- Enforce per-beat caps (e.g., only edit one or two beats per 10 s window for strength ≤ 0.3).
+- Enforce per-beat caps (e.g., only edit one or two beats per 10â€¯s window for strength â‰¤ 0.3).

 ## 9. Interface: Strength & Time Knobs
 - `strength` is a normalized knob interpreted per perturbation family:
   - `smooth_adv`: L2 budget.
   - `baseline_wander` / `band_noise`: amplitude relative to per-lead std.
   - `morph_amp` / `morph_time`: bounding box for amplitude/time scaling.
-- `center_time` specifies the focal point in seconds (0 ≤ center_time ≤ 10). `window_seconds` defaults to 2 s but can be overridden.
+- `center_time` specifies the focal point in seconds (0â€¯â‰¤â€¯center_timeâ€¯â‰¤â€¯10). `window_seconds` defaults to 2â€¯s but can be overridden.
 Both are applied uniformly regardless of family to keep the user API consistent.

 Example defaults:
 ```python